githubuniverseworkshops/codeql/README.md

 This repositories contains multiple workshops, delivered at GitHub Universe in different years.
 Please choose the workshop you are interested in.

+- [GitHub Universe 2022](workshop-2022) - Finding security vulnerabilities in Ruby with CodeQL
 - [GitHub Universe 2021](workshop-2021) - Finding security vulnerabilities in Java with CodeQL
 - [GitHub Universe 2020](workshop-2020) - Finding security vulnerabilities in C/C++ with CodeQL